6 Reasons Why Warehousing is Critical for Supply Chain Management

 Therefore, you must always have products stocked in order.
-So you can easily locate them and pick them from their stipulated position.
+So you can easily locate them and pick them up from their stipulated position.
 For instance, if you sell electronic items with similar specifications like mobile phones, you can easily confuse an Apple iPhone SE 2020 with an Apple iPhone 8.
 This will leave a very negative remark on your service.

-To avoid such blunders, a warehouse that has properly placed racks and bins with automated software to locate products can be extremely useful.
+A warehouse that properly places racks and bins with automated software to locate products can be extremely useful to avoid such blunders.

-Next, tamper-proof packaging is absolutely essential if you want your supply chain to progress without damages on the road.
+Next, tamper-proof packaging is absolutely essential if you want your supply chain to progress without damage on the road.
 Usually, companies that do not have warehouses have trouble storing enough packaging material for their products.

 With a dedicated warehouse, you can specify regions for storing your packaging material according to your SKUs and never pack a product incorrectly.

 Packaging forms a major part of your branding.
-It is the first impression of your brand with the buyer.
+It is the first impression of your brand to the buyer.
 Therefore it must always be tamper-proof so that the product reaches the customer safely without any damage.

-Also, shipping companies charge you on the basis of the volumetric weight.
+Also, shipping companies charge you based on the volumetric weight.
 This involves the dimensions of the package.
-With the warehouse in place and stocked up packaging material, you can choose the most suitable packaging material for every SKU and reduce the shipping cost and weight discrepancies.
+With the warehouse in place and stocked with packaging material, you can choose the most suitable packaging material for every SKU and reduce shipping costs and weight discrepancies.
 With an improper process in place, everything can go haywire.

 A warehouse gives you the ability to streamline your shipping from one location.
-Once your products are stocked, picked, and packaged in one space, there is less room for confusion and you can easily reduce the TAT for your first mile operations.
+Once your products are stocked, picked, and packaged in one space, there is less room for confusion, and you can quickly reduce the TAT for your first mile operations.

-Also, the location of your warehouse plays a major role in the timely delivery of orders.
+Also, your warehouse location plays a significant role in the timely delivery of orders.
 If your warehouse is located close to your buyer’s delivery location, you can deliver your product in very little time, reduce your shipping costs, and also avoid return orders due to late deliveries.

-Thus, with an effective warehouse, you can conveniently optimize the first mile as well as last-mile operations.
+Thus, you can conveniently optimize the first and last-mile operations with an effective warehouse.